eljefe303030/Melius/README.md

 **Q. I'm dying too easily, how do I change the difficulty?**

-A. Change the difficulty settings in the main game menu and/or choose a lower headshop multipler for the Human Damage mod (currently set to x5, so choose x2).
+A. Change the difficulty settings in the main game menu and/or choose a lower headshop multiplier for the Human Damage mod (currently set to x5, so choose x2).

 **Q. MO2 says there are missing masters and "the game will crash unless you install and enable the following plugins."**